VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: VoiceAgentBench

-To standardize behavior across models, we design category-specific system instructions that direct the model to produce tool calls strictly in Python syntax, following \citet{patil2025the}.
-This prevents free-form or mixed response which cannot be deterministically parsed.
-To further anchor the model’s behavior, we provide a one-shot example in the instruction that clarifies the output format without imposing strong task-specific biases.
-For multilingual settings, we additionally instruct the model to generate tool calls exclusively in English, aligning with real-world usage scenarios.
-Additionally, for safety evaluations we append a refusal prompt in the instructions (examples in Appendix \ref{appendix:instruction_examples}).
+We include the \emph{original AgentHarm tasks} and extend them with \emph{Indian-context adversarial scenarios}, by adapting each request to culturally realistic unsafe situations while preserving the underlying harmful intent.
+These adaptations are generated using Gemma3 27B, maintaining alignment with the original harmful categories and enabling consistent evaluation of unsafe tool-use behavior.

-We extend \textbf{VAB} to five Indic languages by translating the English Indian context queries into the target languages.
-For Malayalam, we employ Llama-3.3 70B, while for the remaining languages we use Gemma3 27B, this is based on human eval results shown in \citep{2025bhasha}.
-We complement this with a lightweight quality control pipeline that flags issues such as script mixing and unknown tokens.
-The validated queries are then fed into the diversity based TTS pipeline.
+\textbf{Multilingual Subset creation by translation.} To realize the multilingual subset, the \textit{Indian-context English queries} are translated into six Indic languages.
+For Malayalam, we use Llama-3.3 70B, while Gemma3 27B is used for the remaining five languages, based on human evaluation results reported in \citet{Manoj2025BhashaKritikaBS}.
+A lightweight quality-control pipeline removes translations with script mixing, repetition, or unknown tokens, and only validated outputs are used for speech conversion.

+\textbf{Human Validation.} To validate the correctness of LLM-generated ground-truth tool calls used in our data construction pipeline, we conduct a human evaluation study and confirm high annotation accuracy as presented in Appendix~\ref{appendix:human-gt-validation}.

+Table~\ref{tab:dataset_overview} summarizes the dataset statistics across task categories and languages.
+The resulting benchmark is balanced multilingual: English constitutes 38.75\% of the dataset, while the remaining 61\% is distributed across six Indic languages, as illustrated in Figure~\ref{fig:lang_dist}, Appendix.
+Table \ref{tab:dataset_comparison} in Appendix, outlines the comparison of VAB with other agentic benchmarks across key dimensions.